The Nine Pillars of Industry 4.0

 More and more devices are embedded and interconnected with computing, made up of omnipresent networks.
 There are connected computers and ubiquitous sensors on everything.
 This technique is intelligence on the periphery of the system.

-It connected manufacturing, transportation, defense system, agriculture, infrastructure logistics and utilities, retail and business, oil, gas and mining, food services, hospitality, healthcare, homes, and residences.
+It connected manufacturing, transportation, defence system, agriculture, infrastructure logistics and utilities, retail and business, oil, gas and mining, food services, hospitality, healthcare, homes, and residences.

 Internet of things will enrich: